-Human Rights Film Festival, Honor Spike LeeOctober 7, 2019
+Human Rights Film Festival, Honor Spike LeeJuly 30, 2019

-ATLANTA — Expanding its footprint as an international leader in the development of social activists, Morehouse College will host its first annual Human Rights Film Festival from Oct.
-10-12 at the Shirley A. Massey Executive Conference Center.
-The inaugural festival will honor Spike Lee’s lifetime achievement in film and offer a platform to other independent filmmakers whose work promotes cultural understanding and exposes the injustices of the world.
+Expanding its footprint as an international leader in the development of social activists, Morehouse College will host its first Human Rights Film Festival from Thursday, Oct.
+10 to Saturday, Oct.
+12 in Southwest Atlanta.
+The film festival will offer a platform to independent filmmakers whose work promotes cultural understanding and exposes the injustices and inequalities that divide nations.

-During the ceremony, Lee, a 1979 alumnus of Morehouse College, will receive a lifetime achievement award that bears his name.
-The “Spike Lee Award for Social Impact in Filmmaking” will be presented annually, starting in 2020, to artists use their craft to champion social justice issues.
+Oscar-winner Spike Lee, a 1979 alumnus of Morehouse College, will receive a lifetime achievement award for his body of work at the inaugural festival.
+In honor of Lee’s success as a documentary filmmaker and human rights activist, the festival’s most prestigious award, the “Spike Lee Award for Social Impact in Filmmaking” will bear his name and be presented annually to artists who similarly use their craft to champion social justice issues.